Iraqi Army Aviation Command: Ranks

-The ranks of the army aviation force are the same as the standard armed forces ranks, and because the army's flight force is derived from the air force, it inherited the ranks of the air force and comes with epaulets of sky blue color and below the epaulettes are two wings of an eagle (indicating the pilots), technical officers, engineers and ground crews have the same rank form with the wings of an eagle.
+The ranks of the army aviation force are the same as the standard armed forces ranks.
+Because the army's flight force is derived from the air force, it inherited the ranks of the air force and comes with epaulets of sky-blue color and below the epaulettes are two wings of an eagle (indicating the pilots).
+Technical officers, engineers and ground crews have the same rank form with the wings of an eagle.
 The wings of the eagle are on the red stripe in the case of the staff officer, the epaulettes used to be the olive drab or khaki of the Army but with wings.

 Officers

 Soldiers and Warrant officers

 Soldiers and warrant officers in Army Aviation Command constitute are the ground crew, responsible for set and preparation of the aircraft on the flight line as well as ground guidance. they are not flying the aircraft, so the epaulette have no eagle's wings.
 The soldier's uniform does not contain epaulettes.